Degree in Health Engineering La Salle Campus Barcelona

 Human Anatomy, Human Physiology, Biomedical Sensors, Electronics.

-- Understanding the basic principles of biomedical signal processing
+3- To understand and apply the basic principles of biomedical signal processing using software tools with a practical approach.

 The course is divided into 5 modules, each containing several topics.
 These are described below: